johanelbg/dpo-assignment/README.md

 Regarding the task 2:
--the first order will be updated to simulate the payment -consumer and producer are on the same server (for dev purpose)
+-pass an id in body to update the payement info -consumer and producer are on the same server (for dev purpose)

 # Welcome to DPO Paygate, Build with TypeORM